dplugins/wp-admin-style/README.md

 ```

 ## What WP Admin Style is not?
 Front end framework for websites.
-We do not want to bloat it with bells and wisless that website needs.
-We want to optimise components for only WordPress plugins backend.
+We do not want to bloat it with bells and whistles that the website needs.
+We want to  optimize components for only WordPress plugins' backend.

 [Link to the Official website](https://wpadminstyle.com/)